-Ocular melanoma is one of the cancer histologies with a high likelihood of metastasizing to the liver.
-Based on third party research that we commissioned in 2018, we estimate that up to 4,700 cases of ocular melanoma are diagnosed in the United States and Europe annually, and that approximately 55% of these patients will develop metastatic disease.
-Of metastatic cases of ocular melanoma, we estimate that approximately 90% of patients will develop liver involvement.
-Once ocular melanoma has spread to the liver, current evidence suggests median overall survival for these patients is generally six to eight months.
-Currently, there is no standard of care for patients with ocular melanoma liver metastases.
-Based on the research conducted in 2018, we estimate that approximately 2,000 patients with ocular melanoma liver metastases in the United States and Europe may be eligible for treatment with the Melphalan/HDS.
+Ocular melanoma frequently metastasizes to the liver.
+Based on third party research that we commissioned in 2018, we estimate that approximately 3,700-4,700 cases of ocular melanoma are diagnosed in the United States and Europe annually, and that approximately 50-55% of these patients will develop metastatic disease.
+Of metastatic cases of ocular melanoma, approximately 90% of patients will develop liver involvement.
+According to Lane et al., JAMA Ophthalmol.
+2018 Sep 1;136(9):981-98, once ocular melanoma has spread to the liver, median overall survival for these patients is generally 3.9 months (untreated) to 6.3 months (treated).
+There is no one standard of care for patients with ocular melanoma liver metastases.
+Based on the research conducted in 2018, we estimate that approximately 1,400-2,150 patients with ocular melanoma liver metastases in the United States, the United Kingdom and the EU may be eligible for treatment with the Melphalan/HDS annually.
+Based on our reimbursement experience with CHEMOSAT, we estimate the annual addressable market for this indication in the United States, the United Kingdom and the EU is approximately \$200 million per year.